-Tax Credit Accounts.
-Vito Tanzi and Howell Zee propose an interesting approach to offering tax benefits to potential investors that allows taxing authorities to determine with great certainty the revenue costs of the tax incentive program.20 This approach provides each qualifying investor a specific amount of tax relief in the form of a tax credit account (say, for example, potential exemption for \$500,000 of corporate income tax liability).
-The investor would be required to file tax returns and keep books and record just like any other taxpayer.
-In the investor determines it has \$60,000 of tax liability in year one, it would pay no tax, but the amount in its tax account would be reduced to \$440,000 for future tax years.
+Vito Tanzi and Howell Zee propose an interesting approach to offering tax benefits to potential investors that allows taxing authorities to determine with great certainty the revenue costs of the tax incentive programme.31 This approach provides each qualifying investor a specific amount of tax relief in the form of a tax credit account (say, for example, potential exemption for US\$500,000 of corporate income tax liability).
+The investor would be required to file tax returns and keep books and records just like any other taxpayer.
+If the investor determines it has US\$60,000 of tax liability in year one, it would pay no tax, but the amount in its tax account would be reduced to US\$440,000 for future tax years.
 The tax credit account has the advantage of providing transparency and certainty to both the potential investor and the government.

 The tax credit account may be regarded as a sort of hybrid: a cross between a tax holiday and an investment tax credit.
-It resembles a tax holiday, except that the tax exemption period, instead of being a fixed number of years, is related to the amount of income earned: i.e. the exemption applies to the first \$x earned.
+It resembles a tax holiday, except that the tax exemption period, instead of being a fixed number of years, is related to the amount of taxes due on the income earned (for example, the exemption applies to the first US\$100,000 of taxable income).
 This has two important advantages: the cost of the incentive to the host government is known, and there is no strong built-in advantage for those investments that make quick profits.
 The tax credit account also resembles an investment tax credit in that the amount of the credit is a fixed sum: where it differs is that the amount is not determined by the amount of the investment.
 It consequently does not provide a preference to capital-intensive investments.